-When simple solutions aren’t doing the trick, here are some further options to ramp up the battle against allergy symptoms:
+When simple solutions aren’t doing the trick, knowing your “enemy” better gives you the advantage.
+Here are some further options to ramp up the battle against allergy symptoms:

 Scratch test: Identify the root cause of your symptoms with a scratch test.
 A small drop of solution containing the potential allergen is placed on the forearm, and then the skin is gently scratched through the drop with a sterile needle.
 If you’re allergic to the sample, the skin will turn red and a small bump will form.
 Knowing what you’re fighting helps you be better prepared.